Quercus montana: Ecology

 This species is a predominant ridge-top tree in eastern North American hardwood forests.
 Young chestnut oaks are easily capable of reproducing from stump sprouts if cut.
 A significant amount of chestnut oaks in the Appalachians are trees that regrew from stump sprouts after being logged.
 It is a long-lived tree, with high-quality timber when well-formed.
 The acorns of the chestnut oak are a valuable wildlife food.

 Q. montana trees mast or produce more acorns under warmer summer temperatures rather than cooler summer temperatures.
 The results of a "thin and burn treatment" proved that increased light and resources correlated with a greater acorn yield.
+Associated with this, the Chestnut Oak drops it acorns around 2-5 weeks before many other native Oak species.
+This is due to the fact that Chestnut Oak acorns have no dormancy which means they must begin germinating instantly.
+This also helps with succession due to the acorns dropping before the peak foraging season.

 Uses

 Chestnut oak trees are generally not the best timber trees because they are usually branched low and not very straight, but when they grow in better conditions, they are valuable for timber, which is marketed as 'mixed white oak'.
 The bark of chestnut oak has a high tannin content and prior to the 20th century was heavily used in the leather tanning industry, but the wood was usually discarded since it was considered inferior to that of Q. alba.
 By the late 19th century, as the population of mature white oaks in the eastern US was dwindling, loggers began exploiting chestnut oak wood more heavily.
 It serves many of the same applications as white oak wood and as it is fairly rot-proof, has also been used for fencing, railroad ties, and other uses where the wood comes into contact with soil.
 Due to a relatively high density (47 lb per cu. ft), chestnut oak makes excellent firewood.

 The acorns can be eaten by humans but, if bitter, may need to have the tannins leached.